Toxice/Ex2/README.md

 🧪 Testing
-We've thrown everything at it: invalid inputs, complex formulas, and our frustration.
-If it breaks, at least it did it with style.
+I've thrown everything at it: invalid inputs, complex formulas, and my frustration too.
+If it breaks, let's hope it won't break.

 ## Some pictures